Top of the page

 Tumour ablation is a procedure to shrink a liver tumour by sending radio waves, chemicals, heat, or cold into the tumour.
 The doctor put a thin needle or probe through your skin into the tumour in your liver.

-You will have tests in the months after the procedure to check the liver tumour to see how well the treatment worked.
+You will have tests after the procedure to check the liver tumour to see how well the treatment worked.

 Call 911 anytime you think you may need emergency care.
 For example, call if: